Novel Coronavirus Health Advice – updated March 13th (17:00)

 Advice for employers

-It is unclear whether the outbreak will be contained, and it is likely to be some weeks before the full profile of risks and the likely progression of the disease is clear.
-It is not yet clear whether the disease has permanently taken hold in China, although it seems to have.
-The risk of continued progression across the world remains present.
+The outbreak can no longer be contained in the UK, and it is still likely to be some weeks before the full profile of risks and the likely progression of the disease is clear.

 Symptoms of Novel Coronavirus